Colm3na/chat-app/README.md

 Sadly, this solution only works in Firefox, and I couldn't find any solution yet for Chrome.
 Apparently, in Ubuntu 18.04+ it is as easy as installing the package 'fonts-noto-color-emoji' and restart Chrome.
 Some day I'll have to upgrade 😢

+12. Error trying to diff '[object Object]'.
+Only arrays and iterables are allowed

+I was getting this error in message.component.html because I was passing an Object {} to ngFor, while this directive only allows arrays [] to iterate.

 # ChatApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.